 We operate primarily in a fabless business model that utilizes substantially third-party foundry and assembly and testing capabilities.
 We leverage our experience and engineering expertise to design high-performance semiconductors and rely largely on third-party semiconductor manufacturing service providers for wafer fabrication, gold bumping, assembly and testing with the exception of manufacturing of LCOS microdisplay and wafer level optics products, which we manufacture through our own factories.
-We are able to take advantage of the economies of scale and the specialization of our third-party semiconductor manufacturing personnel, capital expenditures, fixed assets and fixed costs.
+We are able to take advantage of the economies of scale and the specialization of our third-party semiconductor manufacturing service providers.
+Our primarily fabless model enables us to capture certain financial and operational benefits, including reduced manufacturing personnel, capital expenditures, fixed assets and fixed costs.
 It also gives us the flexibility to use the technology and service providers that are the most suitable for any given product.
 For LCOS microdisplay and wafer level optics products, our in-house factories enable us to protect our proprietary technologies and manufacturing expertise in the effort to further expand these businesses.